KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/SpaceShooter/Lessons/L4) Move The Projectile.md

 using System.Collections.Generic;
 using UnityEngine;

-public class PlayerMovement : MonoBehaviour
+public class ProjectileMovement : MonoBehaviour
 {

 ### // HOW TO CREATE A VARIABLE: